willjohnsonio/build-your-own-linktree/README.md

 }
 ```

-Next create a varible called response and assign it to a new instance of `HTMLRewriter()`.
-Add the `.on()` funcrion and pass in the tet DOM element you want to target.
-In this example you'll be target the CSS id selector `#links` that's already included in the HTML template.
+Next, create a response variable and assign it to a new instance of `HTMLRewriter()`.
+Add the `.on()` function and pass in the tet DOM element you want to target.
+In this example, you'll target the CSS id selector `#links` already included in the HTML template.
 After that pass in `LinkRewriter()`.
 Lastly use the `transform()` function and pass in `HTMLResponse` and return `response`

 **index.js**